varspool/WebsocketBundle/README.md

 <!-- vim: set ft=markdown tw=79 sw=4 ts=4 et : -->
 # VarspoolWebsocketBundle

-Alpha stability.
+Deprecated.
 Provides websocket services, including an in-built server, multiplexing, semantic configuration.

+## WebSockets in Symfony2

+This bundle provided integration of Wrench, a websocket library, into Symfony2.
+I'm pleased to say that if you use a slightly different library, this bundle really isn't needed.
+Ratchet is composable enough that you can get by without throwing it all into Symfony's configuration system.

+I suggest, for new projects, you [just go straight to Ratchet](http://somethingemporium.com/2012/10/websockets-with-symfony2), and ignore this project.

 ## Installation